The Wanderground

 The Wanderground is a speculative fiction novel by Sally Miller Gearhart, published in 1978 by Persephone Press.
 It is Gearhart's first and most famous novel, and continues to be used in women's studies classes as a characteristic example of the separatist feminism movement from the 1970s.
+It was republished by The Women's Press as part of their grey pocket book science fiction sequence in 1985 (cover by Lesli Sternberg).